-A parallel programme with the Hebrew University’s Faculty of Agriculture, Food and the Environment supports students to study for their masters degree in Plant and Nutritional Sciences.
+A parallel programme with the Hebrew University’s Faculty of Agriculture, Food and the Environment supports students to study for their masters degrees in Plant and Nutritional Sciences.

-Pears Foundation is building the capacity of Israel Studies as an academic discipline in British and continental European universities.
+Pears Foundation is building the capacity of Israel Studies as an academic discipline in British universities through our support for higher education posts at the Universities of Manchester, Leeds, Sussex and SOAS.

-We support Higher Education posts in Israel Studies at University of Manchester, University of Leeds and SOAS, as well as start up funding and support to the European Association of Israel Studies.
+We have also provided start up funding and support to establish the European Association of Israel Studies.

 We are a core funder of the Olive Tree Initiative, which works with students to promote conflict analysis and resolution through experiential education.
 On the ground in Israel we support the Center for New Diplomacy, a non-partisan initiative which facilitates in-depth study trips to Israel, Jordan and the Palestinian Territories.
 Both programmes enable participants to develop a more informed perspective on the region.